daram529/CS374_HCI_pictures/README.md

 		- ![img](https://cdn.rawgit.com/daram529/CS374_HCI_pictures/dc23f5b6/DP2/motivation.png)
 	10. An application with quotes/snippets of lyrics from different kpop stars, you can swipe right/left.
 Based on this you can discover new kpop stars who speak to your mind / give you motivation! (different from 9 in that it is focused more on discovering new favorite stars)

-3. **POV :** HMW motivate KPHFGs keep focused and motivated in academics with fangirling?
+3. **HMW :** HMW redirect loneliness so that KPHFGs keep focused and motivated in academics with fangirling?
 	1. Fans of different kpop group/stars having a competition using their test scores/academic efforts/transcripts/volunteer hours
 	2. Arrange a fan meeting for students who have high scores on 수능
 	3. Have stars teach online education courses
 	4. Let users buy stars’ goods (like wallpaper screensavers) with their scores
 	5. Give a impression that they are studying with the stars by having video or image of stars studying in front of you on the screen
 	6. Fun academic (like quiz, etc) game where KPHFG goes against kpop star (ai)
-	7. Play certain song while studying certain subjects (like the psychology effect where for ex.
-You’re drunk when you’re studying so you remember better when you’re drunk for your test)
+	7. Play certain song while studying certain subjects
 	8. Answer a hard question in each subject and unlock new/private/not disclosed info about the kpop star/preview of new songs/albums
 	9. Have kpop stars ask questions so that fangirls are willing to answer joyfully
 	10. If users don't use a phone or computer for a certain amount of time, give them kpop contents as a gift so that they can focus on studying